-The nose gear pivot assembly should be cleaned and greased every 25 hours or more frequently whenever in water for extended period of time.
+The nose gear pivot assembly should be cleaned and greased per the ICA checklist in Section 14.2 or more frequently whenever in water for extended period of time.
 Nose gear tracks to be lightly greased.
 Apply grease to a cloth on a stick or rod and run along tracks inside of the nose box, both sides.